codefresh-io/docs.codefresh.io/_docs/promotions/entities/promotion-flow.md

 %}

-##### Differentiating dependencies from parallel environments
+##### Comparing dependencies and parallel promotions
-In flows with parallel target environments, promotions to the parallel environments occur simultaneously.
-Unlike dependencies, each parallel target environment is updated independently of the others.
+The key distinction between dependencies and parallel promotions lies in how environments are updated.
+Dependencies enforce a sequence, ensuring one environment is validated before proceeding to the next, while parallel promotions update environments independently.

+Example:
-In the example below, changes are promoted to `production` as soon as promotion for `staging` has completed successfully (dependency), without waiting for `prod-asia` and `prod-us` (parallel).
+Changes are promoted to `production` only after `staging` is promoted successfully (dependency).
+Simultaneously, promotions to `prod-asia` and `prod-us` occur independently (parallel).

 {% include
 image.html